lbehnke/soap-runner/readme.txt

 This tool was created to send a series of SOAP requests to an arbitrary server.
 It simply takes a dump file created by TCPMon and resends its content.
-The original server response (as captured by TCPMon) and the target server response are stored in a manner that enable one to perform a file/directory diff.
+The original server response (as captured by TCPMon) and the target server response are stored in a manner that enable one to perform a file/directory diff or compare.

 Build binary:
 $ mvn assembly:assembly